 This one is a little tricky because you can get yourself into a jam if you do it wrong.
 But if you know that you can pay off your credit card each month, then open one with a huge sign-on bonus for points so that you can pay for your next family vacation with miles instead of cash.

-We did this for our overseas trip that started in Bali in 2019 and were able to use our Chase Points to pay for all 6 of us to fly to Bali and then 5 months later to fly from Tokyo to Denver, Colorado.
+We did this for our overseas trip that started in Bali in 2019 and were able to use the best credit cards for RVers to save up Chase Points to pay for all 6 of us to fly to Bali and then 5 months later to fly from Tokyo to Denver, Colorado.

 Whatever you do, don’t keep a balance on your credit cards.
 Especially if you have the high-interest cards you open to get points for travel.
 The interest you’ll have to pay may not seem bad, but getting behind and spending more money than what you have each month is NOT a good habit to get into.

 Instead, consider using this free Travel App to keep track of which credit cards you have and how many points you have!